hertogp/pfx/README.md

 <!-- @MODULEDOC -->

-Functions to make working with prefixes easier.
+Functions to make working with prefixes easier, especially IPv4 and IPv6 prefixes.

 `Pfx` defines a prefix as a struct with a number of `bits` and a maximum `maxlen` length.
 Hence a `Pfx` struct represents some domain-specific value,